 Tributaries of Yamuna River

-are the prime tributaries of Yamuna River among which Tons is the biggest.
-Yamuna River unites with River Ganga after receiving water from all the major tributaries.
+Tributaries of Yamuna River are several.
+Tons River, Betwa River, Chambal River, Ken River and Sindh River are the prime tributaries of Yamuna River.
+Tons River is the largest tributary of Yamuna River.
+Yamuna River unites with Ganga River after receiving water from all the major tributaries.
 It also merges with underground Saraswati River in Allahabad.

 Wildlife and Surroundings of Yamuna River

-The wildlife and surroundings of River Yamuna is a serene frontier of fabulous greenery.
-The surroundings of this river are abundant in wildlife and ecological species.
-The boundary line of River Yamuna has the rare collection of Asian Elephants.
+Wildlife and Surroundings of River Yamuna relates to the species in the Yamuna River region and the river being a serene frontier of greenery, respectively.
+The surroundings of the river are abundant in wildlife.
+The boundary line of River Yamuna has a rare collection of Asian Elephants.

 Significance of Yamuna River

-Significance of Yamuna River is increased by several canals especially in the Indo-Gangetic Plains.
-These canals irrigate the vast tract of lands of the country.
-Thus, Yamuna River is used in the country for huge agricultural activities.
-Besides, irrigation purposes Yamuna River has other significances too.
-Like for instance, the cities which are located on its bank extort huge quantities of water for several uses such as industrial use as well as for discharging the pollutants in the river.
+Significance of Yamuna River has been increased by several canals, especially in the Indo-Gangetic Plain.
+Vast tract of India has come under irrigation via these canals.
+Thus, Yamuna River has a vital role to play in agriculture in India Besides irrigation, Yamuna River has other utilities too.
+The cities which are located on its bank extort huge quantities of water for several uses such as industrial use.